jaeyk/covid19antiasian/README.md

 Figure 7.
 Base topic modeling analysis results

+Provided that the number of topics is three, the base topic modeling shows that the proportions of anti-Asian and anti-racism topics are both slightly above 30%.

 ### Dynamic

 <img src = "https://github.com/jaeyk/covid19antiasian/blob/master/outputs/anti_asian_topic_dynamic_trend.png" width = 500>

 Figure 8.
 Dynamic topic modeling analysis results

+Provided that the number of topics is three, the dynamic topic modeling shows that the proportions of both anti-Asian and anti-racism topics surged in January when COVID-19 began to spread in the United States.
+Then in both cases the topic proportion became stable.

 ## Conclusions

+In the Twitter sphere, anti-Asian public sentiment surged in January when COVID-19 began to spread in the United States.
+The pattern became stable.
+Trump's racially charged speeches made anti-Asian terms, such as Chinese flu and Kung flu popular.
+Yet, it is also important to note that anti-Asian public sentiment was already there.
+The close similarity between the Google and Twitter data shows that this phenomenon might be not limited to the Twitter users.

+Again, please feel free to send me suggestions, questions, and comments.
+I am especially interested in merging the Twitter data with other data on anti-Asian climate.